EU-flaggan och den svenska flaggan mot en blå himmel.

 The Toys Directive

 A revised Toys Directive is underway.
-We are waiting for a new proposal from the European Commission, a proposal that is likely to arrive by the end of June.
+The European Commission will come with a new proposal during the summer of 2023.
 The directive deals with the safety of toys and contains rules on chemical content, flammability, general safety, electrical safety, documentation, labelling and more.
 The rules contain limit values and prohibitions for various chemical substances.
-The Swedish Consumer Agency has the main responsibility for the directive, but the Swedish Chemicals Agency is also involved.
+The Swedish Consumer Agency had the main responsibility for the directive, but the Swedish Chemicals Agency was also involved.

 Read more about the Toys Directive